-COURSE PACKETSMBA, MMS, and MQM Coursepacks are distributed in the BMO Copy Center, A09, located on the lower level of the Magat Academic Center, beginning the first day of class and are available through the end of the second week of classes as follows:
+COURSE PACKSMBA, MMS, and MQM course packs are distributed in a specified location (TBD) during the first 2 days of class.
+Beginning on the 3rd day of class, you must pick up your course pack materials from the BMO Copy Center (A09), located on the lower level of the Magat Academic Center.
+Course packs are available through the end of the second week of classes as follows:

 |Academic Term||Available Beginning|